 The digital revolution has now become a truly global phenomenon.

-Internet penetration has reached over 80 percent in the European Union, with some countries reaching well over 90 percent.
+Internet penetration has reached over 90 percent in the European Union, with some countries reaching near 100 percent.
 There are 731 million internet users in China which represents only 53 percent of the population – leaving plenty of room for growth.

 The internet offers companies and brands a unique way to reach their customer base across geographical borders and regardless of cultural barriers or languages spoken.
 Reaching out to different populations requires an understanding of what people want in these different countries and then producing content to meet these needs.